-Babysitting and Childcare Share Co-op Options
+Babysitting and Childcare Options

 Reminder: Before leaving your child in the care of someone else, it is important to have a clear idea of your family’s care needs, as well as clear expectations for your care provider.
 There are many online sources that can provide you with sitter guidelines.
 Although we do not recommend any one site, we do think that the fact sheet prepared by the University of Michigan is particularly helpful.
-Visit http://www.med.umich.edu/yourchild/topics/babysit.htm
+To access that fact sheet, visit: http://www.med.umich.edu/yourchild/topics/babysit.htm

 Babysitting Options for Faculty and Staff

 The UMASS Human Resources department has contracted with Care.com http://www.Care.com to connect employees with qualified, vetted caregivers when there is a gap in a family’s regular childcare or adult care routine.
 Caregivers are available day and night, seven days a week, on weekends, Monday holidays, vacations and for overtime needs.
 Caregivers are also available when a child or adult is ill, or overnight during a business trip.
 To learn more about Care.com options including pricing information, visit https://www.umass.edu/humres/employee-discount